emyu10/bit-mic/Software Engineering Principles/Revision.md

 ### 4. Preventive Maintenance
 - This type of maintenance includes modifications and updations to prevent future problems of the software.
-- It involves implementing changes to prevent the occurence of errors.
+- It involves implementing changes to prevent the occurrence of errors.
 - It goals to attend problems which are not significant at this moment but may cause serious issues in future.

 ---